-Another issue is that all of the retail sports betting options are hours away from New York City, and most sports bettors are not willing to travel that far.
+The current retail sportsbooks are hours away from New York City, and most bettors are not willing to travel that far.
 Instead, these bettors are heading across the border to New Jersey, where online betting is available.
+This will soon be prevented by allowing mobile wagering from within borders.

 - Learn about how to bet on basketball.